FILLING OUT THE I-129 PETITION FOR NONIMMIGRANT WORKER

 4. through 7.
 Nature of temporary work, job duties, and ownership interest

 In this series of questions, USCIS is asking you to explain why the beneficiary is coming to the U.S. and what he or she will be doing here.
 If he or she is coming here in a supporting role, USCIS wants you to provide details.
 Finally, USCIS wants to know the extent of the beneficiary’s ownership of the petitioning organization (if any).

 8. through 13.
 Written confirmation of beneficiary’s qualifications

 In this set of questions, USCIS is asking about the written confirmation of the beneficiary’s qualifications from a relevant labor organization or “peer group.”
 If you already have it and are filing it with the petition, simply check the appropriate box.
-If the peer group exists but you don’t have a written assessment, you have to request one by sending a copy of the I-129 petition to that group and let USCIS know whom to contact for verification.
+If the peer group exists but you don’t have a written assessment, you have to request one by sending a copy of the I-129 petition to that group and letting USCIS know whom to contact for verification.
 If there is no relevant peer group, explain why not.

 Section 2.
 Statement by the Petitioner

 1. through 3.
-Name, signature, date and contact information
+Name, signature, date, and contact information

 This is where you (the petitioner) should type or print your name in the spaces provided; sign and date the form; and provide your contact information.

 This is the shortest and easiest supplement to fill out.
 You should only complete it if you are a petitioner who is requesting a Q-1 visa for someone from another country (a beneficiary) who is participating in an international foreign exchange program.